Skip to main content

 • Internet and cybersecurity policy

-After completing this part of the process, many companies require a signature to verify that the employee understands and agrees to the policies and procedures.
+Many companies ask for a signature here to confirm the employee understands and agrees to the policies.

 7. Introduce them to important people